 If you want to set them up with a new device, press and hold the power button to start the pairing process.
 Then you can select the headphones through the menu on your smartphone, tablet or portable music player.

-Remember, the WH-1000XM4s introduce Sony's extremely useful 'Multipoint' feature, which allows you to have two Bluetooth sources connected at once.
+The WH-1000XM4 introduced Sony's extremely useful 'Multipoint' feature, which allows you to have two Bluetooth sources connected at once.
 For example, you can connect to a smartphone and laptop simultaneously and switch music playback between the two.

 When you're pairing for the very first time, simply connect two sources through your Bluetooth settings menu.
 Alternatively, if you want to pair at a later date, press and hold the power button to start pairing mode and just add your second device through its Bluetooth menu.